apache/apisix-docker/README.md

 All the services are configured by mounting external configuration files onto the containers: `./dashboard_conf/conf.yaml` defines the configs for `apisix-dashboard`; `./apisix_conf/conf.yaml` defines the configs for apisix.
 Similarly, configs for etcd, prometheus, and grafana are located in the corresponding conf.yaml files.
 If you want to use a config file from a different path, you need to modify the local config file path in the `volumes` entry under the corresponding service.

 ## Quick test with all dependencies in one Docker container
-Another way to deploy services is to use the provided all-in-one docker images, which deploys all dependencies in one Docker container.
+A quick way to get APISIX running is to use the provided all-in-one docker images, which deploys all dependencies in one Docker container.

 * All in one Docker container for Apache APISIX